 Conversely, local TV can be surprisingly economical.
 If you are a local or regional company and you aren’t selling a product or service to a national market, then the decision is simple: buy local TV advertising.

 A local commercial on a local station at 2:00 am can run as cheap at $25 per 30 seconds.
-However, 2:00 in the morning may not be the best time to advertise your product or service, although it can be inexpensive.
+However, 2:00 in the morning may not be the best time to advertise your product or service, even though it can be inexpensive.
 (It can be good for selling pizza if there is someone watching!)